This is a comprehensive guide to statutory interpretation.

 - The true reason for the remedy

-Judges of Exchequer stated further that; It is the role of the judges to make a construction that will suppress subtle inventions for continuing the mischief to add force and life to the remedy according to the true intention of the makers of the Act
+Judges of the Exchequer stated further that; It is the role of the judges to make a construction that will suppress subtle inventions for continuing the mischief to add force and life to the remedy according to the true intention of the makers of the Act

 The Mischief Rule has significantly influenced the interpretation of statutes that takes into consideration of the historical background of the particular Act